71emj/Reactnd-readable/README.md

     },
     ...
   },
-  author: { // by userID or username
+  authors: { // by userID or username
     "71emj": {
       id: "71emj",
       posts: [ ... ],